beltranmoreno/presidents-client/README.md

-# Getting Started with Create React App
+# Presidents Card Game | Client | React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the client implementation of your favorite card game.

 ## Available Scripts